wptinysolution/media-library-tools/README.txt

 * Description column (sortable)
 * Media Categories column
 * Uploaded To post info in the media attachment modal

+= Regenerate Thumbnails =
+* Regenerate all registered image thumbnail sizes for every image in your media library in a single click
+* Automatically detects and deletes orphaned thumbnail files for image sizes that are no longer registered — frees disk space without manual cleanup
+* Processes images in batches of 10 to avoid server timeouts on large libraries
+* Real-time progress bar with stats: total images, processed, succeeded, and errors
+* Stop and restart at any time — the progress bar shows stopped, running, or completed state clearly
+* Per-image error log with dismiss support so you can identify and track any failed regenerations
+* After completion, jump directly to the Rubbish File Finder to clean up any remaining orphaned files

+= Empty Directories Cleanup =
+* Detects empty directories left behind in your WordPress uploads folder after files are deleted or moved
+* View a full list of empty directories with their relative paths
+* Delete directories one at a time or remove all empty directories at once with a single click
+* Prevents confusion from stale folder structures and keeps your uploads directory tidy
+* Accessible from within the Rubbish Files page

 = CSV Export =
 * Export your full media library to a CSV file — IDs, slugs, URLs, titles, alt text, captions, descriptions, and custom meta fields